 Concussions and Female Athletes: The Untold Story

-Click here to access the full video in the TPT/Channel 2 Video Vault
+Click here to access the full video at TPT/Channel 2

 Concussions and their devastating consequences affect athletes in all sports and at all levels.
 However, while sport-related concussion has ignited a national conversation and public debate about this serious brain injury, the majority of attention has focused on male athletes.
 Critical issues-and unanswered questions-surrounding the impact of concussion on female athletes have been largely ignored.
 Are females as or even more susceptible to concussion than males?
 Are female athletes less likely to report a concussion when compared to their male counterparts?
 Through the personal stories and experiences of coaches, athletes and their families, as well as in-depth interviews with nationally recognized scholars and medical experts, this documentary examines the causes underlying concussion and offers practical solutions to help prevent and treat sports-related concussion injuries in female athletes.